kaus19/online_offline_tracker/README.md

 ## Future Implementation
 - If the user is offline, show "was online X mins ago"
-- Dashboards to show redis metrics
+- Dashboard to show redis metrics